kaist-amsg/LocalRetro/README.md

 ## Announcements
 ### 2024.05.30 update
-After careful consideration, we have decided to remove the open-source license and part of the codes from our project.
-This decision has been made due to several instances of the code being used without proper attribution, which goes against the spirit of open-source collaboration and respect for contributors' work.
+The open-source license and part of the codes are removed from our project on 2024.05.30.

 ## Developer